University of Georgia desegregation riot: Aftermath

 Immediately following the riot, the dean of students suspended Holmes and Hunter "in the interest of your personal safety and for the safety and welfare of more than 7,000 other students at the University of Georgia".
 The following evening, faculty members had assembled at the university's chapel to argue in favor of the two's reinstatement, with a petition for such eventually gaining over 400 faculty signatures.
 On January 13, Bootle ordered that Holmes and Hunter be reinstated, and they began attending classes the following school day.
 Following their suspension, the university additionally suspended four students who had organized the riot and placed an additional 18 students on disciplinary probation.
 Four KKK members, as well as two students, were also arrested for their involvement.

-The reenrollment of Holmes and Hunter also spelt the end for a piece of Georgia legislation that forbade state funding to integrated universities, as the Georgia General Assembly later voted to repeal that statue.
+The reenrollment of Holmes and Hunter also spelt the end for a piece of Georgia legislation that forbade state funding to integrated universities, as the Georgia General Assembly later voted to repeal that statute.
 Holmes and Hunter, understandably, later expressed unpleasantness with their experiences at UGA, though neither were physically threatened again during their time at the university, and both later graduated and had careers in their fields.
 Integration at UGA was followed by integration at several more universities in the state in the following years, including the Georgia Institute of Technology (1961), Emory University, Mercer University (both 1963), and Berry College (1964).
 In 2001, UGA renamed their main academic building the Holmes–Hunter Building in honor of the two.